Indonesia fines Garuda after CEO fired over smuggled Harley Davidson

 He said the State-Owned Enterprises Ministry would continue to investigate.

-Chief financial officer Fuad Rizal will take over as acting chief executive of Garuda, SOE Ministry official Arya Sinulingga said on Friday.
+Chief financial officer Fuad Rizal will take over as acting chief executive of Garuda, the company said in a statement on Friday, until a shareholders' meeting to appoint a new chief is held "in the near future".

-"The acting CEO will be chosen internally so Garuda's operations can continue to run smoothly," he said.
+The statement added that Garuda will continue to evaluate its business processes, conduct good corporate governance and comply with regulations.

 Even in a country used to frequent graft cases, the story of the smuggled bikes has stirred intense public interest.